TheSolutionDeskAndCompany/agent-brain-bootstrap/docs/ACCESSIBILITY.md

 # Accessibility (iPhone + Amazon Fire)

-## Screen readers
+## Screen Readers
-- iPhone: VoiceOver (Settings → Accessibility → VoiceOver).
+- iPhone: VoiceOver (Settings > Accessibility > VoiceOver)
-- Amazon Fire: VoiceView (Settings → Accessibility → VoiceView) or TalkBack on Android-based devices.
+- Amazon Fire: VoiceView (Settings > Accessibility > VoiceView) or TalkBack on Android-based devices

 ## Using the Mobile UI
-1. Open: `/public/mobile/index.html` (or Add to Home Screen).
+1. Open: `/public/mobile/index.html` (or Add to Home Screen)
-2. Dictate with the system mic (keyboard mic on iPhone / Fire).
+2. Dictate with the system mic (keyboard mic on iPhone / Fire)
 3. Send to Agent: Double-tap.
-The page announces status and speaks the answer.
+The page announces status and speaks the answer
-4. Speak Response: Replays the last answer.
+4. Speak Response: Replays the last answer
-5. Connect to Desktop: Opens the RDP profile (native client) or web session.
+5. Connect to Desktop: Opens the RDP profile (native client) or web session

 Security headers (optional)
 - If `AGENT_TOKEN` is set on the server, add a header in your client requests: